 Before you make a strong point, move a couple of paces to your left.
 Being slightly left of stage centre is the most powerful position on the platform.
 Remember to then move back to stage centre.

 Rehearse, rehearse, rehearse!!
-If possible tape yourself in the privacy of your home and listen to how you sound because that is how others will hear you.
+If possible record or better still video yourself in the privacy of your home and listen to/see how you perorm because that's how the audience will hear/see you.
 Don't be too critical of yourself however…take pride that your style, words, views and message are unique to you.

 Your uniqueness is your strength.